 But if you want to maximize the amount of fat you lose, there are some other factors you need to keep in mind.
-For example, research shows that a high protein diet forces your body to burn more fat than a low protein diet, within the same calorie deficit.
+For example, research shows that a high protein diet forces your body to burn more fat than a low protein diet, within the same caloric deficit.

 There are several other factors like this, but I don’t want to make this blog post too long.
-That’s why I’ve put together a free ”Maximizing Fat Loss Plan” for you.
+That’s why I’ve put together a free ”Fat Loss Checklist” for you.
 I take you through everything you need to know to start burning fat at a – faster than usual – rate.
-Obviously, by implementing a negative energy balance.
-From how to track your calories to detailed information about calorie and macronutrient intake for maximum fat loss, it’s all in this free eBook.
+I will send you your free fat loss checklist if you fill in the form below